Lee Sin Build Guide by Fruity28

 When she uses Burst of Speed quickly double tap Tempest and you will completely cripple her damage. (literally)

 She has no escapes.
 If you need help with this lane, ask your jungle to camp top and she'll be easy enough to kill a few times.

-If she uses Blade Waltz double tap Iron Will and run towards your turret.
+If she uses Blade Waltz try to Iron Will to the minion closet to your turret.

-Be very careful, if shes farming on her turret a jungle may be on his way to ruin your day.
+Be very careful, if shes farming on her turret and not making any attempts to mess with you at all, a jungler may just be on his way.

 You can really abuse the fact that he's melee by bullying him around until he calls for a jungle gank.